5 min read

-A true high-end experience right in the heart of Tokyo DisneySea.
+An authentic high-end experience right in the heart of Tokyo DisneySea.

-Maximize your experience at this one of a kind restaurant by following our recommendations:
+Maximize your experience at this one-of-a-kind restaurant by following our recommendations:

 - Book your reservation in the morning for either lunch or dinner.
 If you are staying at an Official Disney Hotel, you can do this online.

 - If you are not a big fan of seafood, the Magellan’s Course Menu is perfect (aside from the scallops.)

 - Ask for the “Cellar” when you are making your reservation.
 Trust us, you won’t be sorry.

 - The refills on non-alcoholic drinks are free and are included with your course meal.

 - Order from the course menu.
 It is expensive, but the experience and food is wonderful and you will not regret it.